Guide To Traveling To Himachal Pradesh During Covid

 If you are a more experienced trekker, then you can go trekking on slightly more challenging routes like:

 Prashar Lake Trek, Mandi

 Given the current circumstances, there has never been a better time for indoor vacations to become the norm.
-By keeping the travel part of travelling to a minimum, you will automatically reduce the chance of spreading or getting the virus.
-Luckily, areas like Kasol have some fantastic homestays, and isolated resorts that you can choose from.
+By keeping the travel part of traveling to a minimum, you will automatically reduce the chance of spreading or getting the virus.
+Luckily, areas like Kasol have some fantastic homestays and isolated resorts that you can choose from.

 The Himalayan Village